A Thorough Look at Become A Video Editor

 Identifying Your Goals

-Before committing deeply to Become A Video Editor, be sure to define your purpose:
+Before committing deeply to Become A Video Editor, be sure to pin down your intended outcomes:

 - Content Focus: Are you editing short clips?